saltedlolly/developer.digibyte.org/reference/rpc/generateblock.rst

 Generate a block to myaddress, with txs rawtx and mempool_txid::

-  bitcoin-cli generateblock "myaddress" '["rawtx", "mempool_txid"]'
+  digibyte-cli generateblock "myaddress" '["rawtx", "mempool_txid"]'